Molecular data can predict breast cancer recurrence

 Traditionally, physicians have relied primarily on clinical variables — such as the size and grade of the tumor at diagnosis, the degree of lymph node involvement and the age of the patient — when making treatment decisions and prognoses.
 More recently, genomic tests to determine which, if any, molecules are expressed by the cancer cells have been used to subcategorize breast cancers and guide treatment decisions.

 Until now, there has been no good way to identify this subset of women who might benefit from ongoing screening or treatment.

-For example, a tumor that expresses high levels of estrogen receptor on its surface, indicating it relies on estrogen to grow, might be successfully treated by drugs that block the binding of the hormone to the cancer.
+For example, a tumor that expresses high levels of estrogen receptor, indicating it relies on estrogen to grow, might be successfully treated by drugs that block the binding of the hormone to the cancer.
 The presence or absence of HER2 is also routinely used to categorize breast cancers and plan treatment.

 Curtis and her colleagues studied the long-term medical histories of more than 3,000 women diagnosed with breast cancer in the United Kingdom and Canada between 1977 and 2005 to learn more about whether, when and where specific breast cancer types are likely to spread after initially successful treatment.
 For 1,980 of these women, the database also contained molecular details about their cancers, including information about estrogen receptor and HER2 expression, the levels of the expression of other specific cancer-associated genes and the presence or absence of specific, acquired genetic aberrations known as copy number variations.
 Integrating all this information, they developed a computer model that identified four tumor subgroups that express the estrogen receptor but not HER2 that have a high risk of recurrence, as well as other ER-positive/HER2-negative breast cancer subtypes that were less likely to recur.